 - The Registration Council will enhance the credibility and visibility of aromatherapy to the public and other medical professionals.
 By demonstrating the aromatherapy industry’s commitment to safety standards and ethics, a greater degree of confidence in aromatherapy could be created in the value and safety of aromatherapy.

-- The voluntary exam is open to self-taught members** of the industry and would not require that people take a program at any school.
+- The voluntary exam was initially open to self-taught members** of the industry and would not require that people take a program at any school.
 It would therefore be inclusive and not divide the industry.